arpitjain099/phoenix/python/projects/phiphi/docs/adding_gathers.md

 pass things should work.

 It is however a good idea to make a MR so others can see the changes and give feedback.

+## Steps - Stage 3

+### Add models and migrations

+Add the models to `api/projects/gathers/<child_type_name>/models.py`.
+Create the alembic migration following the docs in `phiphi/README.md`.
+You will need to import the models in `phiphi/all_platform_models.py`.

+### Add the schemas for Create and Update

+Add the schemas for `<child_type_name>Create` and `<child_type_name>Update` to `api/projects/gathers/<child_type_name>/schemas.py`.

+See other examples for more information.

+### Add a seed

+Add a seed file `phiphi/seed/<child_type_name>_gather.py` that creates an gather of the type you are adding.
+Add the call of the seed to `phiphi/seed/main.py`.
+You may need to change other tests like the `test_get_gathers`.

+### Add child routes

+Add schemas for the gather type to the variable `list_of_child_gather_routes` in `phiphi/api/projects/gathers/child_routes.py` to create the child routes.

+Add the tests for create and update routes to `phiphi/tests/api/gathers/test_<child_type_name>.py`

+### Run a full check on local cluster

+To run the cluster see `README.md`.
+Then runs checks:
+- create the gather of the new type from the API docs `http://api.phoenix.local/docs`
+- run the gather of the new type by making a `POST` to `job_runs` with the correct gather id and gather type
+- that the gather run completes successfully.
+Checking that the `GET` `gather` for that gather has the correct status and that the flows in prefect server `http://localhost:4200` are completed successfully.
+- Check that the output data was correct in Big Query project that the local cluster is connected to.
+It should use the sample data that was added in the previous steps.

+### Make an MR

+This is the final MR for the functionality for Phiphi.